gameflorist/dunedynasty/README.md

 Once the data files are in place, you may start the game by running `dunedynasty.exe` or `dunedynasty`.

+### Special installation instructions for macOS

+Due to the executable and included dylibs not being build with an Apple Developer ID, the Gatekeeper service will put them in a quarantine. a `setup` script is included to lift quarantine from all files.
+You will have to open the script with the right- or control-click menu, then choose `Open` in the warning dialog.
+After the script has run, you should be able to start `dunedynasty` without problems.
+If you get a `disallowed by system policy` error, your system policy does not allow to load the included libraries (mainly to happen with company macs).

+### Special installation instructions for Linux

 On Linux you will also have to install the libraries __Dune Dynasty__ depends on: